drebarrera/WebGen/README.md

 <ol>
 <li><code>container_elem = mx.C()</code> - Object assignment is done by assigning a variable to a class (in this example the container class, <code>C()</code>, is used).
 Remember to prepend the class with <code>mx.</code> to declare the object as an imported module class.</li>
 <li><code>container_elem.content = [text_elem]</code> - Content assignment is done by two different methods: For container classes such as <code>C()</code> and <code>Table()</code>, the objects stored within the containers are stored within lists and are in object form (in this example, text_elem is an object within container_elem).
 For text-based elements, such as <code>T()</code>, the content refers to text (ie. <code> text_elem.content = "This is text"</code>).</li>
 <li><code>container_elem.text_align = "center"</code> - Property assignment is done by assigning values to the style properties desired.
 Note that properties using hyphenation, such as <code>text-align</code> replace the hyphen with an underscore in Python scripts (ie. <code>text_align</code>).
-Some properties have defaults which may be overriden by reassignment.</li>
+Some properties have defaults which may be overriden by reassignment.
+Properties such as <code>margin</code>, <code>padding</code>, and <code>width</code> are considered Dynamic Properites because they typically vary by viewport dimensions.
+Because style properties are fixed and cannot be adjusted with CSS after being set, Dynamic Properties are restricted from being set with style properties, but instead must be adjusted with CSS or JavaScript code.</li>
 </ol>

 <h5>Featured Classes</h5>